chatton/docker-volume-backup/README.md

 Any files in the specified directory older than the specified retention-days will be deleted.

 This mode is intended to be deployed alongside other containers and left running.

+If no volumes are specified under "ie.cianhatton.backup.volumes", all volumes of type "volume" will be backed up.

 Usage:
     docker-volume-backup periodic-backups [flags]